 At OptiVision, our all-laser LASIK procedure can treat nearsightedness, farsightedness and astigmatism.
 Our goal is to reduce or eliminate your dependence on contacts and glasses although you need to be a good candidate for LASIK.
 Your candidacy for laser vision correction depends on a thorough evaluation of your eyes as well a discussion about your expectations and lifestyle.
-Here are several factors that are used to determine if you’re a good candidate for LASIK.
+Below are several factors that are used to determine if you’re a good candidate for LASIK.
 You can also take our LASIK self-test to see if you are a good candidate.

 LASIK candidates must be at least 18 years old and have a stable prescription for at least a year prior to the procedure.

 Eye Health: LASIK candidates must have healthy eyes.
 They must be free of any eye disease, keratonconus, glaucoma, retinal and optic nerve disorders, herpes in addition to several other conditions.
 This will be discussed during your consultation.
 LASIK candidates need to discuss other conditions with us prior to having LASIK such as: amblyopia, strabismus, and keyloid scarring.